Joseph Fourier University: Facilities

 The main facilities are located on a vast campus east of Grenoble, on the commune of Saint-Martin d'Hères (and partially on that of Gières).
 This campus is shared with other higher education organizations, see University of Grenoble.
 The university also has teaching and research installations in the city of Grenoble proper.

 The university runs many laboratories, many in association with CNRS, Grenoble-INP and other major institutions.

 UJF also maintains the Jardin botanique alpin du Lautaret alpine garden on the Lautaret pass, in association with CNRS.

-Education and teaching

-Many master's degrees are taught in English, for example :